AymanAzzam/Ansible-up-and-running/README.md

 # Ansible-up-and-running

 ## Vagrantfile
-vagrant is used to create virtual machines to teast on it locally
+vagrant is used to create virtual machines to test on it locally

 ## secrets.yml
 this file should include sample on data but it doesn't include the right keys